 Body Mass Index (BMI) is nothing more than a measure of your body fat based on a calculation of your height and weight.
 This provides a number.
 That number is looked up on a BMI table like the one below or a BMI calculator that places you in a weight category from underweight to obese.
 Truth be told, this is not a precise or perfect method to determine your body habitus, but it is generally an excellent all-purpose guideline that is very helpful, if not life changing for many.
+At the Austin Gynecomastia Center, BMI is an important measure when considering gynecomastia surgery.

 Knowledge is power.
 The benefit of a BMI analysis for gynecomastia treatment is that it lets you know where you are on the scale so you can use this information to your advantage.
 The benefits of keeping your weight in the ideal range include better health, looking and feeling better, and when it comes to gynecomastia surgery, obtaining better results with less risk.